psaxioti/OpenTRIM/README.md

-# Iradina++
+# ions

 A C++ Monte-Carlo code for simulating ion transport in materials.

 The emphasis is on calculation of target damage.

-Iradina++ offers the following components:
+`ions` offers the following components:

-- A GUI tool to configure, run and evaluate simulations
+- `ions-gui`: A GUI tool to configure, run and evaluate simulations
-- A command line program for batch operations
+- `ions`: A command line program for batch mode
-- A C++ library with all the ion transport code, which can be linked to by external applications
+- `libions`: A C++ library with all the ion transport code, which can be linked to external applications
-- A C++ library for screened Coulomb scattering calculations
+- `libxs_*`: A set of C++ libraries for screened Coulomb scattering calculations with various potentials, `* = ZBL, Moliere, ...`
-- A C++ library for electronic stopping calculations
+- `libdedx`: A C++ library for electronic stopping & straggling calculations

 Documentation can be found here: https://ir2-lab.gitlab.io/iradinapp